Artex Removal Cost

 Is Artex work licensed asbestos work or Notifiable Non-Licensed Work?

-Most Artex jobs are non-licensed when done with the right controls.
+Most asbestos Artex removal jobs are non-licensed when done with the right controls.
 Some tasks become notifiable non-licensed work if the area or duration tips over certain thresholds, or if the coating is in poor condition.
 Ask the contractor which category applies and make sure their quote spells out the method, controls, and waste route.

 Is it safe to drill or screw into an Artex ceiling?